rwmyers46/CNN-Species-Identification/README.md

 ## Case Study: "Animalytics"

-I applied this model to 8,000 images taken from my personal game cameras taken over all of 3 months - you see the problem?
+I applied this model to 8,000 images taken from my personal game cameras taken over all of 3 months - see the problem?
 Combining the model's species identification with an image's EXIF data (the information embedded when a photograph is taken) yields time series analytics by species type, which I refer to as "animalytics."

 Below is the distribution by hour of day of when deer identified in photos came to a feeder.